lssol/TommyWebsite/README.md

 # Tsoooki

 A portfolio website written in Angular.
-You can visit the website at http://tsoooki.com/Gallery/branding
+The website is no-longer online.

 ## How it works